IsaacSchemm/Pandacap/README.md

 When you click on an ActivityPub post as a logged-in user, Pandacap will always fetch the post from its original instance.

 Activities (such as `Like`, `Dislike`, `Announce`) and replies to your posts are shown in the Notifications section.
 (Mentions that are not replies go to the Pandacap inbox.)
-Adding a post to your Favorites is equivalent to a `Like`.
+Adding an ActivityPub post to your Favorites is equivalent to a `Like`.

 ### ATProto